-PASO ROBLES — Weed abatement near Navajo Avenue caused a fire that destroyed two homes and nine others on June 22 in Paso Robles, according to Paso Robles Fire and Emergency Services.
+PASO ROBLES — A landscape maintenance company hired by the City of Paso Robles to do weed abatement near Navajo Avenue ignited a fire that destroyed two homes and nine others on June 22 in Paso Robles, according to Paso Robles Fire and Emergency Services.

 At approximately 1:55 p.m. on June 22, Paso Robles Fire and Emergency Services responded to the area of South River Road and Navajo Avenue for a vegetation fire.